Searching for Books & eBooks

 Print Books: To limit your search to finding a print book, select the library/libraries you wish borrow from and select print book from the format list.

 e-Books: To limit your search to finding e-books, select libraries worldwide and choose e-Books from the format list.
 By doing this, your search will include all open access e-books as well as eBooks purchased by the library.
 If it is available as an eBook, a large red button will appear below the title.

 By default the service will search worldwide libraries, and as such will show some items that are not held by University of Divinity Libraries.
 To identify when items are not held by the University of Divinity Library, the record will display the text at other libraries worldwide.

 Beneath the title and summary, you will see the library, the shelving location, the call number and the availability.

 The latest edition of a title will be shown first.
-If that particular copy or edition is not available, be sure to check if there are more copies available.
+If that particular copy or edition is not available, be sure to check if there are more copies of an alternative edition available.
 If it is available as an eBook, a large red button will appear below the title.